Tuesday, 8 February 2022 - Annual Climate Summary for Greater Brisbane - Product code IDCKGC54L0

 Notes

-The Annual climate summary lists the main features of the weather in Greater Brisbane using the most timely and accurate information available on the date of publication; it will generally not be updated.
-More extensive discussion of significant weather events, along with later information and data that has had greater opportunity for quality control, will be presented in the Monthly Weather Review.
+The Annual climate summary, lists the main features of the weather in Greater Brisbane using the most timely and accurate information available on the date of publication; it will generally not be updated.

 This summary includes data from observing sites in or near the Greater Brisbane “Greater Capital City Statistical Area” (GCCSA).
 The Australian Bureau of Statistics designed the GCCSAs to “include the population within the urban area of the city, as well as people who regularly socialise, shop or work within the city, and live in small towns and rural areas surrounding the city.
 It is important to note that GCCSAs do not define the built up edge of the city.
 They provide a stable definition for these cities and are designed for the output of a range of social and economic survey data.”